MetalPetal/MetalPetal/README.md

 However, `MTIFilter` objects are mutable and thus cannot be shared safely among threads.

-`MTIContext` contains a lot of states and caches and cannot be shared safely among threads **currently**.
+`MTIContext` contains a lot of states and caches thus cannot be shared safely among threads **currently**.

 ## Install